The spin-flip approach provides

 By coupling the spin-flip excitations from the component with the excitations from

-the component, this approach recovers most of the determinants missing in conventional SF-TDDFT
+the component, MRSF-SFTDDFT recovers most of the determinants missing in conventional SF-TDDFT

 and by doing so restores spin-completeness.

 The current implementation of MRSF-TDDFT is available for a ROHF reference (UNRESTRICTED = FALSE) and can describe both singlet and triplet states.
-MRSF-TDDFT employs a collinear exchange-correlation kernel; hence, hybrid functionals are recommended, particularly those with a larger fraction of Hartree-Fock exchange.
+It also affords calculations of transition properties including matrix elements of the dipole and angular momentum operators, SOCs and wave-function analysis.
+MRSF-TDDFT employs a collinear exchange-correlation kernel; hence, hybrid functionals are recommended, particularly those with a larger fraction of Hartree–Fock exchange.

 The orbital Hessian matrix is defined as